dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

       synchronously.
 Proposal is use `ValueTask` and a struct-based alternative `WebSocketReceiveResult`, called `ValueWebSocketReceiveResult`.
 * `HttpClient`
-    - Skipped for now; it's unclear how we want to handle this given this type heavily on `Stream`.
+    - We decided to skip `GetBytesArray` for now; it's unclear how we want to handle this given this type heavily on `Stream`.
 Maybe this is addressed by spanifying `Stream`?
+    - The `ReadOnlyBufferContent` type looks good as proposed.
 * `HashAlgorithm`
     - We shouldn't spanify `TryTransformBlock` and `TryTransformBlockFinal` because we only brought `TransformBlock` and `TransformBlockFinal` back